zhenhad/skills-introduction-to-github/transformer.md

 * the computational and memory costs of processing many patches.
 To some extent, this can be addressed by employing techniques such as overlapping patches or hierarchical processing, but it remains a substantial difficulty for large-scale applications.
 *
-# Patch Embeddings:
+### Patch Embeddings:
 A linear projection separates the input image into a grid of non-overlapping patches, with each patch represented as a vector.
 After that, the patch embeddings are concatenated along the channel dimension to generate a vector sequence sent to the transformer encoder.

-# Multi-head Self-attention:
+### Multi-head Self-attention:
 The transformer encoder comprises several layers of multi-head self-attention, allowing the model to capture local and global interactions between patches.
 Each multi-head self-attention layer comprises a self-attention mechanism, a normalization layer, and a feedforward network.

-# Multi-Head Attention:
+### Multi-Head Attention:
 The model’s self-attention mechanism enables it to attend to different parts of the input sequence at other times, allowing it to capture local and global correlations.
 Each patch embedding is converted into a collection of queries, keys, and values and then used to calculate attention weights.
 The attention weights are utilized to calculate a weighted sum of the values, which is used as the self-attention layer’s output.

-# Normalization Layer:
+### Normalization Layer:
 After applying the attention mechanism, we pass the output through a normalization layer, which helps stabilize the learning process by ensuring a reasonably consistent distribution of activations across different instances.

 The vision transformer learns a hierarchical representation of the input image by stacking many layers of patch embeddings, multi-head self-attention, and feedforward networks.
 This allows it to capture both low-level features and high-level semantic information.

+# Building the Transformer Model with PyTorch:

+To build the Transformer model the following steps are necessary:

+* Importing the libraries and modules
+* Defining the basic building blocks - Multi-head Attention, Position-Wise Feed-Forward Networks, Positional Encoding
+* Building the Encoder block
+* Building the Decoder block
+* Combining the Encoder and Decoder layers to create the complete Transformer network

 1. Import Libraries
 2. Importing Dataset
 3. Splitting Data